neurobionics/opensourceleg/docs/installation.md

    # Connect your fork to the main repository for updates
    git remote add upstream https://github.com/neurobionics/opensourceleg.git

+   # Create and activate a virtual environment with UV
+   uv venv

+   # Activate the virtual environment
+   # On Linux/macOS:
+   source .venv/bin/activate
+   # On Windows:
+   .venv\Scripts\activate

-   # Install project dependencies using Poetry
+   # Install project dependencies using UV
-   poetry install  # This might take a few minutes

-   # Activate the Poetry environment
-   poetry shell # for older versions of poetry eval $(poetry env activate)
+   uv sync  # This is much faster than traditional pip installs!

-   # Install pre-commit hooks for code quality
+   # Install pre-commit hooks and setup development tools
    make install
    ```